flumi3/refcheck/README.md

 # RefCheck

-RefCheck is a simple tool for validating markdown references and highlighting broken ones.
+RefCheck is a simple tool for finding broken references and links in Markdown files.

 ```text
 usage: refcheck [OPTIONS] [PATH ...]